 Setting Description https-out: parameters Parameters to access the truststore containing root and intermediate certificates to validate the license server's outgoing HTTPS communication to FlexNet Operations.
 This setting is not required for Revenera-hosted FlexNet Operations instances.
 If you have the "on-premises" version of FlexNet Operations and the HTTPS server certificate has been signed by an unknown (private) certificate authority, you must define this setting.
 For details, see Outgoing HTTPS in the More About License Server Functionality chapter.
 These parameters replace the "client" configuration file used for HTTPS in previous FlexNet Embedded license server versions.
 To use a "client" configuration file from a previous license server version (instead of these parameters), specify the path to the "client" configuration file in the HTTPS_CLIENT_CONFIG setting in the flexnetls.settings file.
 For more information, see Edit "flexnetls.settings".
 Note • The "client" configuration file is being deprecated and will be removed in a future release. rate-limit: value The maximum number of capability requests per second that the license server will accept.
 By default, the local license server has no limit for the number of capability requests it will accept at a given time.
 However, if a license server experiences a high load of capability requests, a degradation in response time can result.
 This option is intended for use only in situations where this type of exceptional load is expected, as such a limit helps to enable consistent response times for accepted requests.
 A number of factors affect the rate at which the server is capable of handling requests, including the specification of the server hardware and the complexity of the requests.
 Therefore, the rate-limit value should be determined only through load-testing on a mirror of the production environment using a representative client load.

-the file to define the necessary rate limit.
+If this setting is currently not included in the .yaml file, you can manually add it to the file to define the necessary rate limit.